Fees

 Representation

-My fees for representing individuals, partnerships), etc.).
+My fees for representing individuals, partnerships, corporations, trusts, etc.

 Any retainer balance will be applied to your final invoice, and any unapplied balance will be refunded.
 Your final invoice will include a one-hour charge to cover case closing expenses, including preparing the termination of the engagement letter, notifying the tax agencies that I am no longer representing you, archiving your case file documentation, and concluding post-termination communications.